ArgonDesign/alogic/doc/statements.md

 a single clock cycle.
 See the section on [control flow conversion](control.md) for details.

-Simple statements that do not contain nested statements can be lexically classed either as control statements or combinatorial statements.
-Compound statements that do contain other statements can be either combinatorial statements, if they only contain other combinatorial statements, or control statements if they contain a mix of combinatorial and control statements.
-If a compound statement contains a mix of combinatorial and control statements, then the last nested statement must be a control statement.
+- Simple statements (i.e. statements that do not contain nested statements) can be lexically classed either as control statements or combinatorial statements.

+- Compound statements (i.e. statements containing other nested statements) can be either combinatorial or control statements.

+    - If they only contain other combinatorial statements they will be combinatorial statements.

+    - If they contain a mix of combinatorial and control statements, they will be control statements.
+In this case, the last nested statement must be a control statement.

 FSM function bodies must end with a control statement.

-## Simple statements

-The simples statements, which do not influence control flow are as follows.

-### Declaration statement
+### Declaration statement (combinatorial)

 A declaration statement can be used to introduce a new variable to be used within the surrounding lexical scope.
+It could be declared in the entity scope and used by all functions, or declared within an individual function.
-Declaration statements start with a type name, followed by the variable identifier, optionally followed by `=` and and initializer expression, and end in `;`:
+Declaration statements start with a type name, followed by the variable identifier, optionally followed by `=` and an initializer expression, and end in `;`:

 ```
   u8 a;          // Declare 8 bit unsigned integer variable 'a',